 Therefore the advent of new automated technology makes it a viable solution once more, with lower operational expenditure.
 Where a single facilitator could principally oversee a number of desks maximising efficiency.
 Additionally its failure at the time can be attributed to its locality, with minimal commercial or recreational offerings that draw or keep people within the space.
+This has since changed as Transport Orientated Development regenerates the area and the sense of place.
 By locating it within MacMillan House, that forms the western boundary of the historic station and the interface with the new Public realm of Departures road, it would give it a prime setting.
 Situating it on the main thorough fare between Brunel’s Paddington Station Concourse and the new Elizabeth Line Station, maximising the customer interface.

 In summary seamless interchange is one of the main goals for improving customer experience and reducing stress.
 The convenience and accessibility aspect key to meeting the demands of the modern passenger.
 If passengers are divested of their baggage earlier they are more likely to spend more tourism and business time in the City boosting the economy.
+By bringing check-in into the Central Business District, it frees up valuable airport floor space improving the landside passenger experience and reducing queue times at the departure gates by staggering passengers for bag drops.
 At the airport if they are more relaxed they are more likely to interact with commercial offers and to enjoy their journey.
 Catering for a new type of passenger experience, afforded to them through the digitising of airport operations.
 Also, by integrating circular economy principles at the heart of the concept, will help make it an attainable prospect.
 Minimising waste and maximising the existing infrastructure network to make a futuristic transportation proposal a genuine 21st century solution for London’s Airports.

 We are actively exploring opportunities to develop this piece with an accompanying business case.
 If this is of interest, please contact Joshua.email@example.com for further information.